oddlama/gentoo-install/README.md

 ### Config

-The config file `scripts/config.sh` allows you to adjust some parameters of the installation.
+The config file `gentoo.conf` allows you to adjust some parameters of the installation.
 The most important ones will probably be the device to partition, and the stage3 tarball name to install.
 By default you will get the hardened nomultilib profile without systemd.